-There’s a whole lot of “talk” online about which website platform is the best for SEO.
+There’s a whole lot of “talk” online about which website platform is the best for SEO – WordPress or Squarespace?
 In fact, there’s so much noise out there, that it’s becoming harder and harder to make sense of it all, without having to become an SEO expert in the process.
-(Check out ALL of my SEO resources here!)

 That’s why this week I’m bringing you 3 website SEO truths.
 You can use these truths to help you filter out the overwhelming amount of bad SEO advice that’s all over the internet (more on that later…), and to help you pick a platform that’s best for your site’s long-term SEO success.

 A lot of SEO “experts” claim that Squarespace sites have terrible SEO.
-But my website was on Squarespace for FOUR years, and I’ve consistently been on the first page of Google when you search “Atlanta Graphic Designer.”
+But my website was on Squarespace for 4 years, and I was consistently on the first page of Google when you search “Atlanta Graphic Designer.”

 But this isn’t a #humblebrag….it’s a #newsflash.
 Because guess what I was focused on, that just happened to boost my site’s SEO….